brandonbloom/test2/README.md

 - Reporter can be specified by passing it to `run-tests`
 - Reporter can be specified by putting it in `project.clj`

+- Suites can be specified by making it a map in `test/test2_config.clj/suites`